EricCousineau-TRI/external_data_bazel/WORKFLOWS.md

             mode = "devel",  # Delete once you've uploaded.
         )

-    NOTE: Under the hood, this simply uses `exports_files(...)` to make the file a proper target, using the same name.
+    NOTE: Under the hood, this simply uses `exports_files(...)` in "devel" mode to make the file a proper target, using the same name.
 This is useful for later points in time, when you want to edit a file that has already been versioned.

 2. Write a test, e.g. `://test:inspect_dragon`, that consumes this file: